tokens-studio/graph-engine/packages/graph-editor/readme.md

 ## Development

-We need to force the cypress react selector to use a version of `resq` that supports 18.2.0
+We need to force the cypress react selector to use a version of `resq` that supports 18.2.0.
+This is done through resolutions and by manually adding it as a dev dependency